OranC26/Space-Detector-Lab/README.md

 # Space-Detector-Lab
-Python for space detector lab
+this is Python for space detector lab